 An AED hidden in a dimly lit corner is as good as gone.
 The area around your AED cabinet should be well-lit 24/7, ensuring it’s visible even during a power outage if you have emergency lighting.
 Also, think about visual contrast.
 A brightly colored cabinet mounted on a neutral-colored wall will immediately draw the eye.
 Avoid placing it on a visually cluttered wall or behind furniture, plants, or other decorations.
 The goal is to make the AED cabinet pop, so it’s the first thing someone notices when they scan the room for help.
 You can find a variety of high-visibility cabinets and signs to fit your space.

-Account for Indoor and Outdoor Environments
+Plan for Both Indoor and Outdoor Placements

 Where you place your AED depends heavily on the environment.
 Indoors, prioritize high-traffic and high-risk areas.
 Lobbies, cafeterias, fitness centers, and busy hallways are all excellent choices.
 The most important rule is to never, ever place an AED in a locked room or cabinet.
 It must be accessible to anyone who needs it, without requiring a key or special permission.
 For outdoor settings like athletic fields, pools, or campus courtyards, you’ll need a specialized, weatherproof cabinet.
 These durable enclosures protect the device from extreme temperatures, moisture, and dust, which can damage the battery and electrode pads and void the warranty.